 In a nutshell, the program includes intense 28-minute workouts that combine cardio and weight training, and are only meant to be done three days a week.
 Each workout consists of two different circuits with four exercises each that need to be done twice.
 Basically, you set a timer for seven minutes and do each exercise as many times as you can before the timer goes off.
 Once it does, take a one-minute break before moving onto the next circuit.
 Then repeat it all one more time.

 The nice thing is that every day is different.
-You get to focus on arms and abs, legs, or full body, so you’re really able to work all muscle groups.
-It’s honestly great, and the only reason it’s in second place is because I wanted something I could do every single day.
-But let’s be real: You can’t really complain when it’s only $120 a year (aka $10 a month).
+You get to focus on arms and abs, legs, or full body, so you're really able to work all muscle groups.
+It's honestly great, and the only reason it's in second place is because I wanted something I could do every single day.
+But let's be real: You can't really complain when eBooks start at $53.01.